jdeschamps/EMU-guide/userguide.md

 Changing *plugin settings* might cause a change in the list of properties and parameters.
-For instance, if a *plugin setting* is an option to show an extra panel, the properties and parameters corresponding to this panel will not yet be in the properties and parameters tabs.
-They will however appear next time you start the configuration wizard.
+For instance, if a *plugin setting* is an option to show an extra panel, the properties and parameters corresponding to this panel will appear when selecting the other tabs.

-**Therefore**,  whenever you modify the *plugin settings*, save the configuration and start the *configuration wizard* anew.